 How to Store and Freeze Hardee’s Biscuits

-These biscuits will keep fresh at room temperature for 1-2 days.
+- Store: These delicious biscuits will keep fresh at room temperature for 1-2 days.
 Make sure you store them in a plastic container or covered with cling wrap.

 - 43.4g Fat